-- There may be an apparent very brief ‘jerk’ or two, up or down, of the examiner’s arm during the ten seconds.
-These are normal illusions on his part.
+- The subject may report seeing only one or two very brief single ‘jerks’, up or down, of the examiner’s arm during the ten seconds of steady fixation on the examiner’s eye, when in fact there were no such jerks.
+These are normal illusions of no clinical significance on the part of any normal person under such circumstances.
 They do not persist and are not abnormal oscillations.

 - If there is a suspicion that the subject is dissembling over a negative or a positive test result then the examiner can redo the test and oscillate the left arm, simulating a positive test result, or, have multiple re-tests over time.

-- The test gives a positive result before EMDR treatment for PTSD type 1 and gives a negative visual test result immediately after properly-performed EMDR has successfully permanently eliminated the PTSD type 1 — no oscillopsia and no abnormal flashback.
-This negative visual test result contributes to the evidence base for the effectiveness of EMDR in successfully eliminating PTSD type 1 for that person, regardless of any other mental disorder still persisting e.g. PTSD type 2, a psychotic or other mental illness — (PTSD type 1 is not all that uncommon in those with a psychotic illness and EMDR is no more or less effective in the presence of a psychotic illness.)
+- The test gives a positive result before EMDR successful treatment for PTSD type 1 and gives a negative PPO visual test result immediately after properly-performed EMDR has successfully permanently eliminated the PTSD type 1 — no oscillopsia and no abnormal experiential flashback.
+This negative PPO visual test result contributes to the evidence base for the effectiveness of EMDR in successfully eliminating PTSD type 1 for that person, regardless of any other mental disorder still persisting, e.g. PTSD type 2, a psychotic or other mental illness — (PTSD type 1 is not all that uncommon in those with a psychotic illness and EMDR is no more or less effective in the presence of a psychotic illness.)

-Some patients with PTSD type 1 have oscillopsia of all stationary objects throughout their whole visual field persistently, with no delay in onset and present all day everyday, with their head and eyes held perfectly still and with their head and eyes moving about (this had been the case with those first patients of Middle East and southern Europe ethnic origin who had been referred to the psychiatric practice in 1977 — and several other patients of southern European ethnic origin since) (Section 7).
+Some patients with PTSD type 1 have oscillopsia of all stationary objects throughout their whole visual field persistently, with no delay in onset and present all day everyday, with their head and eyes held perfectly still and with their head and eyes moving about (this had been the case with those first patients of Middle East and southern Europe ethnic origin who had been referred to the psychiatric practice in 1977 — and several other patients of southern European ethnic origin since) (See Section 7).

-A recurrent abnormal experiential flashback of PTSD type 1 – clinical details.
+Abnormal experiential flashback of PTSD type 1.

-- The features that are re-experienced, briefly or not so briefly, are (i) Sensations of the emotion felt during that moment e.g. the fear, anxiety, panic, disgust; (ii) A picture of aspects of what was seen during that moment e.g. a coloured, often a detailed still picture or a constantly re-running brief video clip of what was seen e.g. a threatening gun pointed at one; a grinning aggressive face of an angry superior at work while being reprimanded; a bloodied corpse at an accident, or at a bomb site, or at a murder site, or in a burnt out building; the background region of the room one was looking at from where one was listening to a frightening phone call, or from where one was having a panic attack; a vehicle seen immediately prior to an unavoidable collision; a shattered windscreen seen immediately after an vehicle accident; a face in a coffin; a colleague who was standing next to one who is now bleeding to death after being shot; the walls of the room in which one was being raped……There is myriad unique possibilities of what is ‘seen’ in people’s real-life abnormal flashbacks. (iii) Re-hearing what was heard during that moment e.g. the words spoken, the screams, the screech of brakes, the crumbling metal, the gunfire, the breathing of a rapist…. (iv) Re-feeling what had been felt physically during that moment e.g. the pain, the penetration, the choking, the falling…. (v) Re-smelling of what was smelled during that moment e.g. the petrol, the putrefaction, the faeces, the smoke…..
+- The features that are re-experienced, briefly or not so briefly, are (i) Sensations of the emotion felt during that moment e.g. the fear, anxiety, panic, disgust; (ii) A eidetic picture of aspects of what was seen during that moment e.g. a coloured, often a detailed still picture or a constantly re-running brief video clip of what was seen e.g. a threatening gun pointed at one; a grinning aggressive face of an angry superior at work while being reprimanded; a bloodied corpse at an accident, or at a bomb site, or at a murder site, or in a burnt out building; the background region of the room one was looking at from where one was listening to a frightening phone call, or from where one was having a panic attack; a vehicle seen immediately prior to an unavoidable collision; a shattered windscreen seen immediately after an vehicle accident; a face in a coffin; a colleague who was standing next to one who is now bleeding to death after being shot; the walls of the room in which one was being raped……There is myriad unique possibilities of what is ‘seen’ in people’s real-life abnormal experiential flashbacks. (iii) Re-hearing what was heard during that moment e.g. the words spoken, the screams, the screech of brakes, the crumbling metal, the gunfire, the breathing of a rapist…. (iv) Re-feeling what had been felt physically during that moment e.g. the pain, the penetration, the choking, the falling…. (v) Re-smelling of what was smelled during that moment e.g. the petrol, the putrefaction, the faeces, the smoke…..

-- Attempts are usually made to get rid of an abnormal flashback by distraction, by a violent action e.g. hitting a wall with a fist; smashing a glass; self harming with a cigarette burn to the arm; by a swift acting drug or a swig of alcohol; by immediately leaving the room…
+- Attempts are usually made to get rid of an abnormal experiential flashback by distraction, by a violent action e.g. hitting a wall with a fist; smashing a glass; self harming with a cigarette burn to the arm; by a swift acting drug or a swig of alcohol; by immediately leaving the room…

-- Abnormal flashbacks must be distinguished from recurrent normal intrusive distressing memories of traumatic events and distinguished from distressing dreams and nightmares of traumatic events — any or all of which may be intermingled with abnormal flashbacks of PTSD type 1
+- Abnormal experiential flashbacks must be distinguished from recurrent normal intrusive distressing memories of traumatic events and distinguished from distressing dreams and nightmares of traumatic events — any or all of which may be intermingled with abnormal experiential flashbacks of PTSD type 1

-- When an abnormal flashback has responded to EMDR or other treatment, then the details of its content can still be recalled but the recall is in normal non-experiential form, still distressing as it may well be.
+- When an abnormal experiential flashback has responded to EMDR or other treatment, then the details of its content can still be recalled but the recall is in normal non-experiential form, still distressing as it may well be.

 The aim of EMDR is to eliminate PTSD type 1.
-Properly-performed EMDR is effective in eliminating correctly-diagnosed PTSD type 1 for about 9 out of 10 cases of those of northern European genotype, perhaps fewer in other genotypes.
-Virtually anyone anywhere can properly diagnose PTSD type 1 with The Visual Test and then virtually anyone anywhere can properly perform EMDR for anyone over 5 or 6 years who has PTSD type 1.
+Properly-performed EMDR is effective in eliminating correctly-diagnosed PTSD type 1 for about 9 out of 10 cases in those of northern European genotype, perhaps fewer in other genotypes.
+Virtually anyone anywhere can properly diagnose PTSD type 1 with the PPO Visual Test and then virtually anyone anywhere can properly perform EMDR for anyone over 5 or 6 years who has PTSD type 1.
 Either or both can be done just behind the battlefield by a paramedic or colleague or in the living room at home by a parent or friend.
-EMDR is as equally effective for children aged 5 to 6 years with PTSD type 1 as it is for adults.
-There appear to be genetic factors in certain races militating towards a greater severity of their persistent peripheral oscillopsia and towards greater difficulties over their response, if any response at all, of their PTSD type 1 to EMDR.
+EMDR can be as equally effective for children aged 5 to 6 years with PTSD type 1 as for adults.
+There appear to be genetic factors in certain races with PTSD type 1 militating towards a greater severity of their persistent peripheral oscillopsia (PPO) and towards greater difficulties over their response, if any response at all, to EMDR treatment.

 Adjunctive talking therapies, e.g. Cognitive Behaviour Therapy, with or without the help of anti-anxiety medication, e.g. a tricyclic or SSRI antidepressant, must be part of the overall management of PTSD types 1 & 2.

-- If he has other abnormal flashbacks — he may have several others — then each must be eliminated similarly, serially one after the other, if the PTSD type 1 is to be permanently eliminated.
+- If he has other abnormal experiential flashbacks — he may have several others — then each must be eliminated similarly, serially one after the other, if the PTSD type 1 is to be permanently eliminated.

 There are other ‘EMDR-equivalent’ treatments said to be effective for ‘PTSD’.
 One such treatment is with alternate left side, right side tapping instead of alternate left to right eye movements.
-One treatment is with evoking the visual image and other details of the abnormal flashback and then ‘mentally rewinding’ the details of the event which triggered the PTSD type 1.
-This last-mentioned treatment is called ‘Rewinding’, but, are these other methods truly effective for PTSD type 1.
+One treatment is with evoking the visual image and other details of the abnormal experiential flashback and then ‘mentally rewinding’ the details of the event which triggered the PTSD type 1.
+This last-mentioned treatment is called ‘Rewinding’.
+As far as is known there is no certainty that these other methods are effective for PTSD type 1.

 If having ADHD were independent of having PTSD type 1, then finding the two together would have a probability of 1/140 or so.
 But finding PTSD type 1 with ADHD in those attending for treatment of ADHD impairments appears to have a probability of 3/10 or so, and finding ADHD with PTSD type 1 in those attending for treatment of PTSD type 1 appears to have a probability of 4.2/10 or so.